 Thanks to 3D printing, the time between idea origin and its performance is dramatically reduced, which results in faster interior design processes and reduced costs for the client, nothing short of a win-win scenario.
 3D printing is only one of many exciting technological advancements here, so it is no wonder that an this innovative master’s degree in interior design for commercial spaces underlines that the field of design is increasingly calling for multiple professionals with rock-solid management skills and a full understanding of the fundamentals, graphic tools and methods involved in the process.

 Virtual reality or VR has been a buzzword for some time now.
 From the next generation of video games to healthcare benefits, VR has taken a centre stage in many industries today, not excluding interior design.
 Today, an interior designer can walk the client through rooms they have created, or explaining the architectural features by actually standing beside them.
 Changing and testing hundreds of wall treatment schemes, furniture pieces, and flooring types is possible at the click of a button.

 With more and more consumers becoming aware of the environmental and social footprint they leave on the world, the interest for sustainable design increases.
 Sustainable design has become a concept that influences a range of industries.
-From beauty products to landscaping practices, the future is both eco-friendly and bright.
+From beauty products to garden like practices, the future is both eco-friendly and bright.
 While for interiors until recently sustainable equalled shabby chic, nowadays it’s a trend in full swing.
 Upcycled furniture, buying locally sourced materials, and actively seeking energy-efficient products are becoming mainstream.

-Although fortune telling is reserved for a gifted few, we can make assumptions based on budding trends that promise to become mainstream in the future.
+Although fortune telling is reserved for a gifted few, we can make thinking based on budding trends that promise to become mainstream in the future.
 It’s interesting to note that technological advances are evolving hand to hand with rising environmental trends.

 By Lillian Connors